Agency Dev Overview

 High-value filters agencies reach for first:

-dino_discounts_coupon_label— rewrite the display label on the applied-coupon line.dino_discounts_evaluated_discounts— last-chance filter on the array of discount results before they’re applied.dino_discounts_strategies— register a custom discount strategy (rare — usually the four built-ins cover it).dino_discounts_targeting_result— override/log the targeting decision per rule.dino_discounts_enabled_currencies— surface your multi-currency plugin’s active codes to the admin UI.dino_discounts_nudge_html— restyle the “spend more to unlock X” storefront nudge.
+dino_discounts_coupon_label— rewrite the display label on the applied-coupon line.dino_discounts_evaluated_discounts— last-chance filter on the array of discount results before they’re applied.dino_discounts_strategies— map an additionalrewards.kindto a custom strategy class (rare — the three built-in kinds, all served byUnifiedStrategy, usually cover it).dino_discounts_targeting_result— override/log the targeting decision per rule.dino_discounts_enabled_currencies— surface your multi-currency plugin’s active codes to the admin UI.dino_discounts_nudge_html— restyle the “spend more to unlock X” storefront nudge.

 5. Common scenarios — and the one you shouldn’t do